ecbc0/note-math/item_en/scalar-field-non-relativity_en.typ

 ]
 #tag("motivation-of-eigenstate")
 #indent[
   For the following discussion, why is it an infinite-dimensional generalization of a finite-dimensional quadratic form?
-Because the source of the Lagrangian is the finite-dimensional quadratic form
+Because the source of the Lagrangian is the finite-dimensional quadratic form (and then integral)

   Mimicking the finite-dimensional case, (@ref-3, p.143--144. @ref-23, p.218--222) diagonalize one quadratic form with an orthonormal basis in a (positive definite) quadratic form space.